UPDATE: Thunderstorms, funnel clouds and one tornado surprise Oregon and SW Washington on Father’s Day (VIDEO)

 Heavy storms resulted in a funnel cloud sighting Sunday morning near Camas.

-The National Weather Service reports showers and thunderstorms with a chance of producing more funnel clouds is expected through Monday evening in Southwest Washington and Northwest Oregon.
+The National Weather Service reports showers and thunderstorms with a chance of producing more funnel clouds was expected through Monday evening in Southwest Washington and Northwest Oregon.

 Funnel clouds are the precursor to a tornado, and become a tornado when they touch the ground.
 The cloud, classified as a waterspout by forecasters, formed over the Camas Slough near the Columbia River.
 The weather service said more of these clouds might form as storm activity continues.